rduplain/MyAdwaita/README.md

 ## MyAdwaita - Personalization of the GNOME Adwaita Theme

-For both GTK 2 and GTK 3 applications, using dark mode, like old-school Zenburn, but emphasizing just three colors: dark gray, not-quite white, and alien-fruit-salad blue.
+A personal theme for both GTK 2 and GTK 3 applications, using dark mode, like old-school Zenburn, but emphasizing just three colors: dark gray, not-quite white, and alien-fruit-salad blue.

 ### Installation